Chinenye-u/ENGL-105-Unit-3/README.md

 - A raw data set
 - 1 Python notebook containing a subset of that data and instrucitons on how to create it
 ## Purpose
-The purpose of this data is to compare the difference between children's health and education in NOrth Carolina and Virginia, two states that are similar in size and geography.
-This data can be used for
+The purpose of this data is to compare the difference between children's health and education in North Carolina and Virginia, two states that are similar in size and geography.
+This data can be used for:
 - Advocating for more funding in ceratin areas for either state
 - Evidence for research on children's health in the south
 ## Data Visualization